-\emph{Proof of Theorem \ref{thm1} for $n\geq5$:} We first claim that $H_p(M^n,\Z)=0$ for all $2\leq p\leq n-2$.
+$(ii)$ Suppose now that $M^n$ is oriented and $H_p(M^n,\Z)=0$ for all $2\leq p\leq n-2$.
+By the universal coefficient theorem of cohomology, $H^{n-1}(M^n;\Z)$ is torsion-free.
+Using Poincar\'e duality, it follows that $H_1(M^n;\Z)$ is also torsion-free.
+Since the universal cover of $M^n$ is compact, the fundamental group $\pi _1(M^n)$ must be finite.
+Consequently, $H_1(M^n;\Z)=0$, which implies that $M^n$ is a homology sphere. \emph{Proof of Theorem \ref{thm1} for $n\geq5$.} We first claim that $H_p(M^n,\Z)=0$ for all $2\leq p\leq n-2$.
 Suppose to the contrary that $H_p(M^n,\Z)\neq0$ for some integer $2\leq p\leq n-2$.
-From Proposition \ref{prop}, we know that the inequality \eqref{LS} is satisfied for any integer $2\leq p\leq n-2$ and for any orthonormal basis of $T_xM$ at any point $x\in M^n$.
+From Proposition \ref{prop}, we know that the inequality \eqref{LS} is satisfied for any integer $2\leq p\leq n-2$ and for every orthonormal basis of $T_xM$ at each point $x\in M^n$.
 Since $H_p(M^n,\Z)\neq0$, it follows from Theorem \ref{ls} that at each point there exists an orthonormal basis such that inequality \eqref{LS} holds as equality.
 By part $(ii)$ of Proposition \ref{prop}, this implies that the submanifold $f$ is minimal, and hence $c>0$, with sectional curvature $K\geq c/2>nc/2(n+1)$.
 From a well known result (see, e.g., \cite{Itoh} or \cite{Leung}), it follows that the submanifold is totally geodesic.
 Consequently, $M^n$ is isometric to the round sphere, which is a contradiction.
-Thus, we conclude that $H_p(M^n,\Z)=0$ for any $2\leq p\leq n-2$.
+Thus, we conclude that $H_p(M^n,\Z)=0$ for all $2\leq p\leq n-2$.
 Hence, by Lemma \ref{n>4}, $M^n$ is a homology sphere.

 After passing to the universal covering $\pi\colon\tilde M^n\to M^n$, and noting that the isometric immersion $\tilde f=f\circ\pi$ satisfies the inequality \eqref{*}, we proceed as follows.
 Since by Lemma \ref{n>4} the universal cover $\tilde M^n$ is compact, we argue as above and conclude that $\tilde M^n$ is a homology sphere.
 Thus $\tilde M^n$ is a simply connected homotopy sphere.
 By the resolution of Poincar\'e conjecture, we know that $\tilde M^n$ is homeomorphic to $\Sf^n$.
 Since the homology sphere $M^n$ is covered by $\Sf^n$, a result by Sjerve \cite{Sj} implies that $\pi _1(M^n)=0$, and consequently, $M^n$ is homeomorphic to $\Sf^n$.